Let the Text Talk : Preaching that Treats the Text on its Own Terms

 God desires His text to do the talking in your sermons.
 Are you willing to let the text talk?
 This volume aspires to show you how.
 It is a humble attempt to help preachers do their best to present themselves approved and unashamed as they handle the Word of God.

 About the Author

-C. Kyle Walker serves as vice president for student services at Southwestern Seminary.
+C. Kyle Walker serves as senior pastor of the First Baptist Church in Cartersville, Georgia.
 He completed both his Master of Divinity (2010) and Ph.D.
-(2015) at Southwestern and was later elected to the faculty as assistant professor of preaching.
+(2015) at Southwestern Seminary and served as assistant professor of preaching and vice president for student services from 2015-2019.
 He is married to Lauren, and they have two daughters, Taylor Grace and Libby, and a son, Clay.